ranjeevsingh29/PotHole-Watch/README.md

 # PotHole-Watch
+-The pothole detection system automates road monitoring using deep leaming for accurate identification.
-or accurate identification. -  YOLOV8 is used as the core algorithm, ensuring fast and efficient real-time pothole detection.
+-YOLOV8 is used as the core algorithm, ensuring fast and efficient real-time pothole detection.